 6.2 Any member who fails to pay their annual membership fee within the month from the first day of April in any year shall, at the discretion of the Executive Committee, as from the end of that month be suspended, pending payment thereof, from all rights and privileges of membership.

 7.1 The Officers of the Society shall consist of:

 (c) A Treasurer.

-7.2 No person shall be eligible to be an Officer of the Society unless he be a Fellow or Honorary Fellow.
-At the Executive Committee Meeting following the Annual General Meeting, Officers of the Society shall be elected for a maximum period of three years to align with their elected term of office but shall be eligible for re-election.
+7.2 No person shall be eligible to be an Officer of the Society unless they be a Fellow or Honorary Fellow and an elected member of the SCTE Executive Committee.
+At the Executive Committee Meeting following the Annual General Meeting, Officers of the Society shall be elected for a maximum period of three years to align with their elected term of membership of the Executive Committee but shall be eligible for re-election.
+Candidates standing for the position of an officer of the Society shall be required to submit an application seconded by a Member of the Executive Committee at least 7 days before the election date.
+Such application should be accompanied by a manifesto detailing the credentials of the candidate and their intentions should they be elected.
 The election of Officers shall be by means of secret ballot to be conducted as may be prescribed from time to time by the Executive Committee.
-No member shall vote upon the election to an office for which he is candidate but shall be entitled to vote in respect of any other office.
+No member shall vote upon the election to an office for which they are a candidate but shall be entitled to vote in respect of any other office.

 8 EXECUTIVE COMMITTEE